Lily Santiago

 Lily Santiago is an American stage and screen actress.
-She appeared in three seasons of La Brea on NBC and 2025 Netflix series Untamed.
+She appeared in the NBC science fiction series La Brea (2021-2024) and the Netflix crime drama Untamed (2025).

-Early and personal life
+Early life and education

-The daughter of writer and actor Ruben Santiago-Hudson and Jeannie Brittan, she was educated in New York at Fiorello H. LaGuardia High School for the Performing Arts.
+The daughter of writer and actor Ruben Santiago-Hudson and Jeannie Brittan, Lily Santiago was educated in New York City at Fiorello H. LaGuardia High School for the Performing Arts.
 She has a brother who is also an actor.

 Career

-After working in New York City theatre, she had her first regular series role on network television as she appeared in three seasons of La Brea from 2021 on NBC as Veronica Castillo.
+After working in New York City theatre, she had her first regular series role on network television when she appeared as Veronica Castillo in three seasons of La Brea from 2021 on NBC.

 She made her Broadway theatre debut in 2024 in Mary Jane at the Samuel J. Friedman Theatre.

-She could be seen in a lead role in 2025 Netflix murder mystery series Untamed alongside Eric Bana and Sam Neill as single mother and Yosemite Park ranger Naya Vasquez.
+In 2025 Santiago played a lead role in the 2025 Netflix murder mystery series Untamed alongside Eric Bana and Sam Neill, as single mother and Yosemite Park ranger Naya Vasquez.
 She had to learn how to ride a horse for the show.